IIROC Trading Halt - SONA | INN

 IIROC Trading Halt – SONA

-The following issues have been halted by IIROC: Company: Sona Nanotech Inc. CSE Symbol: SONA All Issues: No Reason: Single-Stock Circuit Breaker Halt Time : 2:51:36 PM IIROC can make a decision to impose a temporary suspension of trading in a security of a publicly-listed company.
+The following issues have been halted by IIROC: Company: Sona Nanotech Inc. CSE Symbol: SONA All Issues: No Reason: Single Stock Circuit Breaker Halt Time : 09:57:50 AM IIROC can make a decision to impose a temporary suspension of trading in a security of a publicly-listed company.
 Trading halts are implemented to ensure a fair and orderly market.
 IIROC is the national self-regulatory organization which oversees all …

 The following issues have been halted by IIROC: